 Cap and Gown pick up occurs on Thursday and Friday immediately preceding commencement day.
 Please refer to the Important Deadlines section, and watch for directions related to cap and gown pick-up via your Southeast e-mail.
 If information is not received within a week of dates listed in the Important Deadlines schedule, please contact the Registrar's Office at firstname.lastname@example.org.
 When you receive the information, please read and follow the directions carefully.

 Diploma: Graduates and certificate recipients will be notified via their SE e-mail account when diplomas/certificates are ready for distribution.
-Diplomas will be packaged with a complimentary copy of the official transcript and a copy of the commencement program (if possible).
+Diplomas will be packaged with a complimentary copy of your official transcript and a copy of the commencement program (if possible).
 The notification e-mail will include information regarding the dates/times for diploma pick-up in the Office of the Registrar.
 All diplomas not picked up during this announced time will immediately be mailed to the diploma mailing address on file for the graduate.
 Graduates can update their diploma mailing address using the candidate information link until approximately two weeks prior to commencement.
 Graduation candidates will verify this address at cap and gown pick up.
 If you did not complete required Candidate Information, you will not receive a diploma.

 It is the responsibility of the student to see that all requirements are met for completion of your program.
 Every effort will be made to notify you of deficiencies, but final responsibility for knowing and meeting requirements rests with the student.